may-bach/Dangai/Dangai Web/public/chapters/prologue/part_2.md

 **???:** Hey, wait.

-<p class="centered">Izumi runs out and she chases after him, but before she could leave the next teacher enters.</p>

-<p class="centered">He notices Izumi lets him pass so that he wouldn't have to deal with him</p>
+<p class="centered">Izumi runs out and she chases after him, but before she could leave the next teacher enters.
+He notices Izumi and lets him pass so that he wouldn't have to deal with him.</p>

 **Teacher:** NO RUNNING IN THE CLASS KUROSAKI.

 <p class="centered">The same couldn't be said for her.</p>

-**Teacher:** And where do you think you're going miss.
+**Teacher:** And where do you think you're going miss?

 **???:** Why did you let him leave?